Skip to main content

 MySQL edges ahead on simple reads and bulk inserts — its InnoDB engine is highly optimized for these patterns.
 PostgreSQL takes the lead on complex queries, JSON operations, and high-concurrency writes thanks to its MVCC implementation that avoids lock contention.

-The honest truth?
+Here's the honest truth though.
 For most web applications, both are fast enough.
-The performance difference will not be your bottleneck.
+Performance difference won't be your bottleneck.
 Your ORM generating terrible queries will be your bottleneck.
+And for truly hot data, you should be looking at a Redis caching layer in front of either database — that's where the real performance gains come from.

 Extensions: PostgreSQL's Secret Weapon